apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>A boolean flag that indicates whether the component should use Transport Layer Security (TLS)
+<p>A boolean flag that indicates whether the Component should use Transport Layer Security (TLS)
 for secure communication.
-When set to true, the component will be configured to use TLS encryption for its network connections.
+When set to true, the Component will be configured to use TLS encryption for its network connections.
-This ensures that the data transmitted between the component and its clients or other components is encrypted and protected from unauthorized access.
+This ensures that the data transmitted between the Component and its clients or other Components is encrypted and protected from unauthorized access.
-If TLS is enabled, the component may require additional configuration, such as specifying TLS certificates and keys, to properly set up the secure communication channel.</p>
+If TLS is enabled, the Component may require additional configuration, such as specifying TLS certificates and keys, to properly set up the secure communication channel.</p>
 </td>
 </tr>